TinyDragons101/TinyDragons101/README.md

 <h1 align="center">Hello there.
 I'm TinyDragons</h1>

-## 💫 About Me
+## 👨‍💻 About Me
-- 🌱 I am currently working on and developing my programming skills.</br>
+- 🏫 I am currently studying IT in VNU - HCMUS</br>
-- 🔭 I worked on .Net Framework and Hands on experience in Full Stack.</br>
-- 💬 Ask me about Microsoft .Net framework, Full Stack Development, Python.</br>
-- ⚡ Interest in Artifical Intelligence, Machine Learning, Deep Learning, Data Science, Automation, BlockChain development.
+- ❤️‍🔥 Interest in Software and Data development
+- 🎮 If you play LOL you can add me: daothienchua #VN2